mollerse/frp-sbs/blogpost.md

 ## Thanks

-Big thanks to Mikael Brevik for inspiration and feedback!
+Big thanks to Mikael Brevik for inspiration and feedback and Magnus Fjell for proofreading!